 Her study of gender and politics led to a lifetime of research on electoral systems and how they facilitated or hindered the election of women and underrepresented minorities to public office.
 Wilma Rule was a leading writer and political science researcher whose work resulted in a number of articles and books that challenge conventional notions about the reasons for the lack of political representation by women in the US.For more information on how to apply

-Established to recognize the work done by a scholar from the Global South, and whose scholarly contribution is focused on the relevant countries/ regions/ themes.
-This award also recognizes cumulative body of work.
-It was awarded for the first time at the 2009 World Congress of Political Science.
+It was established to recognize the work done by a scholar from the Global South and whose scholarly contribution is focused on the relevant countries, regions and themes.
+The award also recognizes a cumulative body of work.
+It was awarded for the first time at the 2009 IPSA World Congress of Political Science.

-The award recipient will be invited to present a prize lecture during the 2018 IPSA World Congress of Political Science and will receive $1,000 US.For more information on how to apply
+The award recipient will be invited to present a prize lecture during the upcoming IPSA World Congress of Political Science and will receive US$1,000.For more information on how to apply

-The Meisel-Laponce Award was created by the International Political Science Review (IPSR) to honor John Meisel and Jean Laponce, the first two editors of IPSR.
+The Meisel-Laponce Award was created by the International Political Science Review (IPSR) to honour John Meisel and Jean Laponce, the first two editors of IPSR.

-The Lowi Award recognizes the author of a first book in any field of political science that exemplifies qualities of broad ambition, high originality, and intellectual daring, showing promise of having a substantive impact on the overall discipline, regardless of method, specific focus of inquiry or approach to subject.
-The award carries a cash prize of $750.00.
+The Lowi Award recognizes the author of a first book in any field of political science that exemplifies qualities of broad ambition, high originality, and intellectual daring, showing promise of having a substantive impact on the overall discipline, regardless of method, the specific focus of inquiry or approach to the subject.
+The award carries a cash prize of US$750.